Welcome from the Director of Academic Support

 The Academic Support Department works in conjunction with the classroom teachers, parents, principals, and any current therapy/therapists to provide academic support for the students of Silverdale Baptist Academy.
-This support is designed to help the student achieve academic success and to reach their God given potential.
+This support is designed to help the student achieve academic success and to reach their God-given potential.

-The Director of Academic Support, Lisa Cole, meets with all perspective parents who feel that their child could benefit from Support services.
+The Director of Academic Support, Lisa Cole, meets with all prospective parents who feel that their child could benefit from Support services.
 She explains the different options that are available at the Academy and helps the parents to determine which services will be the most beneficial to their child.

 Director of Academic Support